gmboowa/rMAP-2.0/README.md

 docker image inspect --format='{{index .RepoDigests 0}}' <image:tag>
 ```

-### Changelog and upgrading

-All user-visible changes should be documented in [`CHANGELOG.md`](./CHANGELOG.md), including:
-- workflow/module changes,
-- container tool/tag changes,
-- report structure changes,
-- database snapshot updates.

-To upgrade safely:
-1. Read `CHANGELOG.md` for breaking changes and migration notes.
-2. Pull the new release tag (and updated DB tarball/checksum if applicable).
-3. Re-run `test_data/inputs_test.json` to confirm expected outputs and report generation before analyzing production datasets.

 ---

 ## Intended use & limitations

-rMAP-2.0 is designed for end-to-end analysis of **bacterial isolate** whole-genome sequencing (WGS), with an emphasis on **Illumina short-read paired-end data** and standardized reporting for research and public health use cases (e.g., AMR profiling, MLST, assembly/annotation, pangenome, and phylogeny).
-The workflow is most appropriate when samples represent single-organism isolates (or near-isolates) and when users want a reproducible, containerized pipeline with a consolidated HTML report.
+rMAP-2.0 is designed for end-to-end analysis of **bacterial isolate** whole-genome sequencing (WGS), with an emphasis on **Illumina short-read paired-end data** & standardized reporting for research and public health use cases (e.g., AMR profiling, MLST, assembly/annotation, pangenome & phylogeny).
+The workflow is most appropriate when samples represent single-organism isolates (or near-isolates) & when users want a reproducible, containerized pipeline with a consolidated HTML report.

 ### Limitations / non-target use cases

-- **Metagenomics & mixed communities:** rMAP-2.0 is not intended for complex metagenomic samples (e.g., stool, wastewater) where multiple organisms and uneven abundance require dedicated taxonomic profiling, binning, and contamination-aware assembly workflows.
+- **Metagenomics & mixed communities:** rMAP-2.0 is not intended for complex metagenomic samples (e.g., stool, wastewater) where multiple organisms & uneven abundance require dedicated taxonomic profiling, binning & contamination-aware assembly workflows.
-- **Long-read–only datasets:** rMAP-2.0 is optimized and validated for Illumina short-read PE inputs; long-read (ONT/PacBio) or hybrid assemblies may require additional tuning and are not the primary target in this release.
+- **Long-read–only datasets:** rMAP-2.0 is optimized & validated for Illumina short-read PE inputs; long-read (ONT/PacBio) or hybrid assemblies may require additional tuning & are not the primary target in this release.
 - **Species/cohort composition:** Some multi-isolate analyses (pangenome/phylogeny) assume broadly comparable genomes; mixed-species cohorts may yield reduced interpretability unless intentionally included (e.g., as outgroups).
 - **Container runtime constraints:** rMAP-2.0 uses Docker for tool standardization.
 On some HPC systems where Docker is restricted, execution may require Apptainer/Singularity (or a site-approved container runtime).
 We plan to expand documentation and tested configurations for these environments in future releases.